 The UN has developed three population projections, called variants – one high, one low, and one in between.
-Of these, the medium variant suggests that the world population will grow to about 10 billion by the middle of this century, and will level off at about 11 billion by the end of it.
-However, if fertility declines by less than assumed, the world population could grow to about 17 billion by the end of the century.
+Of these, the medium variant suggests that the world population will grow to nearly 10 billion by the middle of this century, and will level off at around 11 billion by the end of it.
+However, if fertility declines by less than assumed, the world population could grow to about 16.5 billion by the end of the century.
 If fertility falls by more than assumed, the world population could slightly fall over current levels to about 7 billion.

 The UN publishes its population projections every two years, and over the past decades, the medium variant of the projections has often been corrected upward, meaning the population has grown more quickly than expected.
-The most recent upward correction was due to a slower fertility decline than anticipated in countries in sub-Saharan Africa and South Asia, as well as higher-than-expected levels of fertility in large and populous countries of Asia.
+The most recent projections were released in July 2015.

 The recent past has seen enormous changes in fertility rates and life expectancy.
 In the early 1970s, women had on average 4.5 children each; by 2014, total fertility for the world had fallen to around 2.5 children per woman.
 Meanwhile, average global lifespans have risen, from 64.8 years in the early 1990s to 70.0 years today.

 In addition, the world is seeing high levels of urbanization and accelerating migration.
 2007 was the first year in which more people lived in urban areas than in rural areas, and by 2050 about 66 per cent of the world population will be living in cities.